413x5/mx-wcc24-rs/token-manager-contract/README.md

 - `token_issuers`: Maps token identifiers to their issuer addresses

 ## How to Use

+Use the [MultiversX Utility App](https://utils.multiversx.com/) `Read endpoints` and `Write endpoints` tabs to interact with the contract.

 1. To issue tokens:
    - Call `issue_token_snow` with desired amount
    - Send at least 0.05 EGLD
-   - Receive newly issued tokens automatically
+   - Receive newly issued tokens automatically in your wallet

 2. To burn tokens:
    - Call `burn_tokens`
-   - Send the SNOW tokens you want to burn
+   - Send an amount of the SNOW tokens you want to burn

 3. To query information:
-   - Use `getAllIssuedTokensInfo` to see all tokens
+   - Use `getAllIssuedTokensInfo` to see all issued tokens
-   - Use `getIssuedTokensInfo` with an address to see their issued tokens
+   - Use `getIssuedTokensInfo` with your address to see your issued tokens

 ## Implementation
 See: [src/token-manager.rs](src/token-manager.rs)